asreview/asreview-server-stack/README.md

 - `docker-compose.yml` - the Docker Compose file that will create the Docker containers
 - `Dockerfile` - Extends default ASReview Dockerfile
-- `flask_config.toml` - the ASReview LAB config file with, for example, authentication options and email server configuration.
+- `asreview_config.toml` - the ASReview LAB config file with, for example, authentication options and email server configuration.
 - `init.sh` - a shell script to launch the server(s) with Gunicorn.